 about | all | date | noted | dir. | wr. | prod. | dp | best | awards | NZ | endings | couples | bib. | links | unit | types

-Features released 2019 by date order of general release in Australia.
+Features released 2019 in date order

-Films from 1900-1945 which have survived.
+Films from 1900-1945 which have survived

-'Reviews' (brief notes) of non-Australasian films | Oscars
+'Reviews' of (brief notes on) non-Australasian films | Oscars

 Ride Like a Girl (Rachel Griffiths, 2019) wr.
 Andrew Knight, Elise McCredie, dp Martin McGrath; Teresa Palmer, Sam Neill, Sullivan Stapleton; Michelle Payne biopic

-Michelle Payne rode Prince of Penzance to win the Melbourne Cup in 2015; released 26 September
+Michelle Payne rode Prince of Penzance to win the Melbourne Cup in 2015; released 26Sept

-Email me: Garry Gillard | New: 16 September, 2012 | Now: 7 August, 2019 - 20 years work
+Email me: Garry Gillard | New: 16 September, 2012 | Now: 18 November, 2019 - 20 years work